kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

         $this->_tmp_tsmst_record(__LINE__ . ' ' . __METHOD__ . " done $lg $this->id_ex :$this->_current_sitemap_lg: exhibitor_model->_show_ex_sitemap time_used :$time_used:");

 Interestingly, the whole process takes much more time when started from the shell versus the browser.
 I have no idea why this is so.
 The browser lives on a different machine and has to transmit its message across the network.
 I would have thought that the relation would've been just the opposite.
-For example, instead of these 17 seconds recorded in this sample the values taken from the browser are 12 or 13 seconds, which will not be significant if the whole process takes much longer.
+For example, instead of these 17 seconds recorded in this sample the values taken from the browser are 12 or 13 seconds.
+The difference will not be significant if the whole process takes much longer.

 Soon I found out that I didn't think far enough.
 The example I was testing this enhancement with was the simplest I could get, so it only works in one language.
 But the next one had a couple more, and then I found that each language would call the constructor, killing my entry.
 So I had to introduce the language as well and also change the primary key in order to make the construct `REPLACE INTO` work as expected.